-1 Log in to Content Explorer and go to the Admin tab.
+- 1 Log in to Content Explorer and go to the Admin tab.
 Click on the Scheduled Tasks link.

-Rhythmyx displays the Scheduled Task List in the View and Edit pane.

-2 Select the radio button in the row of the EI_Incremental_Publish scheduled task.
+Rhythmyx displays the Scheduled Task List in the View and Edit pane. - 2 Select the radio button in the row of the EI_Incremental_Publish scheduled task.

-3 In the Menu bar, choose Action > Copy Scheduled Task.

-Rhythmyx copies the scheduled task and displays it in the Scheduled Task Editor.

-- 4 The Name defaults to Copy_of_EI_Incremental_Publish.
-Change the Name to EI_Full_Publish. - 5 Change the editionName field to EI_Full. - 6 Change the Cron Specification to 0 0 23 ?
-7. - 7 In the Menu bar, click Save.
+- In the Menu bar, choose Action > Copy Scheduled Task.Rhythmyx copies the scheduled task and displays it in the Scheduled Task Editor. - 4 The Name defaults to Copy_of_EI_Incremental_Publish.
+Change the Name to EI_Full_Publish. - 5 Change the editionName field to EI_Full. - 6 Change the Cron Specification to $0\ 0\ 23\ ?\ \ 7$. - 7 In the Menu bar, click Save.

-Now you can test the scheduled task as described in Defining a Publishing Schedule (see page 42).
+Now you can test the scheduled task as described in Defining a Publishing Schedule (on page 45).